The Ningaloo Reef

 The Ningaloo is a divers paradise, with amazingly high biodiversity, hundreds of corals, an abundance of fish, comfortable warm water, as well as all the big exciting stuff which you never know might turn up on a dive!
-Out on the reef the marine life is truly magnificent, with large schools of fish and rich coral reefs.
-The Ningaloo supports over 500 different species of fish, from the pretty, colourful, reef fish, to big, hunting, pelagic fish, 300 species of corals, the majority being hard corals, but plenty of pastel soft corals and sponges at the islands and, finally, over 500 species of molluscs, including shells, octopus, squid and nudibranches.
+The Ningaloo reef supports over 500 different species of fish, from the pretty, colourful, reef fish, to big, hunting, pelagic fish, 300 species of corals, the majority being hard corals, but plenty of pastel soft corals and sponges at the islands and in the Gulf and, finally, over 500 species of mollusks, including shells, octopus, squid and nudibranches.

-Reflecting how special the reef is, in 1987 it was designated as the Ningaloo Marine Park by the State Government.
-Then in 2011 the reef and national park area, 2435 km2 in total, were listed by the United Nations as a World Heritage Site.
-As a result there are very strict regulations on where fishing can be carried out and the amount that can be done, as well as how tours such as ours have to operate to ensure the sustainability and minimize the impact of people on the area.
-This hopefully means the Ningaloo will maintain its beautiful, remoteness .
+In 1987, the Ningaloo was designated as the Ningaloo Marine Park by the State Government.
+In 2011 the reef and surrounding areas – a total area of 2435 km2 – were World Heritage Site listed by the United Nations.
+As a result there are very strict regulations on where fishing can be carried out and the amount that can be done, as well as how tours such as ours have to operate to ensure the sustainability and minimise the impact of people on the area.
+This means the Ningaloo is kept as beautiful, remote and pristine as it has always been.